College football: Division I FBS National Championship Games

 The BCS selection committee used a complicated, and often controversial, computer system to rank all Division I-FBS teams and the top two teams at the end of the season played for the national championship.
 This computer system, which factored in newspaper polls, online polls, coaches' polls, strength of schedule, and various other factors of a team's season, led to much dispute over whether the two best teams in the country were being selected to play in the National Championship Game.

 The BCS ended after the 2013 season and, since the 2014 season, the FBS national champion has been determined by a four-team tournament known as the College Football Playoff (CFP).
 A selection committee of college football experts decides the participating teams.
-Six major bowl games known as the New Year's Six (NY6)—the Rose, Sugar, Cotton, Orange, Peach, and Fiesta Bowls—rotate on a three-year cycle as semifinal games, with the winners advancing to the College Football Playoff National Championship.
+Six major bowl games known as the New Year's Six (NY6)—the Rose, Sugar, Cotton, Orange, Peach, and Fiesta Bowls—rotate on a three-year cycle as semi-final games, with the winners advancing to the College Football Playoff National Championship.
 This arrangement was contractually locked in until the 2026 season, but an agreement was reached on CFP expansion to 12 teams effective with the 2024 season.

 In the new CFP format, no conferences will receive automatic bids.
 Playoff berths will be awarded to the top six conference champions in the CFP rankings, plus the top six remaining teams (which may include other conference champions).
 The top four conference champions receive first-round byes.
 All first-round games will be played at the home field of the higher seed.
 The winners of these games advance to meet the top four seeds in the quarterfinals.
-The NY6 games will host the quarterfinals and semifinals, rotating so that each bowl game will host two quarterfinals and one semifinal in a three-year cycle.
+The NY6 games will host the quarterfinals and semi-finals, rotating so that each bowl game will host two quarterfinals and one semi-final in a three-year cycle.
 The CFP National Championship will continue to be held at a site determined by open bidding several years in advance.